 A few examples of potential CTAs for an HVAC company include:

 - Stop in today and get a free quote on your HVAC system!

 - Switch from oil to gas and get a free year of maintenance care!

-Research your audience to discover which CTAs drive traffic to your store.
+Research your audience to discover which CTAs drive traffic to your location.

 Check your data

-Improve the success of your HVAC company’s advertising campaign by reviewing your data.
+Improve the success of your HVAC advertising strategy by reviewing your data.
 Check the performance of your geofences on a routine basis.
 Your campaign’s analytics provide you with direct feedback on your strategy, letting you know where to make changes.

 If you’re unfamiliar with the analytics side of online advertising, you can always partner with a digital marketing agency, like WebFX.
 With MarketingCloudFX, which is an in-house and industry-leading software for ROI tracking, you can see the direct impact of your advertising budget.

 3. Generate and nurture leads with email marketing

 While considered an HVAC marketing strategy, email is one of the best ways to advertise your business.
 Not only does email marketing allow you to target a qualified audience, but it allows you to offer tons of information right in their inboxes.
 Plus, it boasts an ROI of $44 for every $1 invested.